 And when it comes to strategy development, strategy maps have taken up a popular role in organizations.
 It’s a tool that promotes thinking, conversation as well as communication.

 Diagrams – instead of the same old PowerPoint presentations and documents with too many pages – have proven to be a great language that organizations can use to communicate its strategies, direction, and priorities.
 They are not only easier to understand but also open up opportunities for everyone in the organization, from top to bottom, to get more involved during the design process.

 Throughout the post, we have added strategy map templates, and you can use them to get a headstart on designing your strategy map.
-The Strategy mapping steps we will cover include;

 - Defining Mission and Vision